 Secular AA in Newcastle upon Tyne (UK)

-We meet at 7pm every Thursday above George Street Social in Newcastle, part of the Road to Recovery Trust.
-The format of the meeting will be familiar to those who attend regular AA meetings starting with the pre-amble, followed by a reading from Beyond Belief and a short share from the chairperson, followed by opening the floor to anyone who wishes to comment on the reading, to share their experience strength and hope, or just to check in and get whatever they want off their chests.
-The only difference is the freedom to express ourselves without the 'Godology' of regular AA meetings, or a requirement believe in a higher power.
+The meeting originated at George Street Social in Newcastle, part of the Road to Recovery Trust.
+The format of the meeting will be familiar to those who attend regular AA meetings starting with the preamble, followed by a reading from Beyond Belief and a short share from the chairperson, followed by opening the floor to anyone who wishes to comment on the reading, to share their experience strength and hope, or just to check-in and get whatever they want off their chests.
+The only difference is the freedom to express ourselves without the 'Godology' of regular AA meetings, or a requirement to believe in a higher power.
 The meetings are very laid back and friendly and everyone is welcome, non-believers, freethinkers, and those with faith.

-Since the start of lockdown our meeting has gone on-line and can be found HERE
+Since the start of the pandemic, our meeting has gone on-line and can be found HERE

 Atheism & AA